Demarsch/data-analytics-bootcamp/04 - The Realm of Pandas/README.md

 - The example file [students_complete.csv](Input/students_complete.csv) with the students score data

 - A Jupyter Notebook [AcademyOfPy.ipynb](Code/AcademyOfPy.ipynb) that contains Python code, all the necessary data breakdowns and some trends uncovered

+- An HTML file [AcademyOfPy.html](Output/AcademyOfPy.html) that contains just data breakdowns and analysis

 - Also here is a screenshot of the part of the analysis